John R. Quinn (politician): Biography

 John Robertson Quinn was born in Porterville, California, where he grew up and attended local schools.
 He was a member of The American Legion who served as the sixth national commander from 1923 to 1924.
 A successful rancher, Quinn was an active participant in the business community in Tulare.
-In May of 1922, Quinn was listed among 20 local politicians and businessmen as a purported member of the Ku Klux Klan.
+In May 1922, Quinn was listed among 20 local politicians and businessmen as a purported member of the Ku Klux Klan.
 In response, Quinn issued the following statement:

 During the summer of 1921, I was invited to become a member of the Ku Klux Klan.
 The organization was at that time openly soliciting members and represented the purpose of the order to be the furtherment of law and order and the development of 100 per cent Americanism.
 Devoted as I was to the promotion of the ideals of Americanism as taught by the American Legion I was more than willing to aid any organization actuated by such motives.
 I was asked to aid and did attend a meeting in a public hall in the city of Bakersfield and signed a card, but did not perfect membership.
 This card, I presume, is the foundation for the assumption that I am a member of the Ku Klux Klan.
 Since that time I have attended no meetings of the organization. have never discussed its business with any of its members and have paid no dues of any kind to it.
 I have never considered myself a member of the Ku Klux Klan, and if it is responsible for the recent acts of lawlessness and stands for the un-American principles attributed to it by the press and by statements of the various attorneys of the state, I, in common with all law abiding citizens, must be opposed to it.

 He was a primary candidate for mayor of Los Angeles in 1929.
 He was appointed by Governor C. C. Young on May 12, 1930, to replace Reuben F. McClellan on the Los Angeles County Board of Supervisors.
 He served until 1936, when he was replaced by Leland M. Ford.
 He died on April 29, 1979, at the age of 89.